Updated: August 2016

 - The total amount billed to Medicare and the average amount paid by Medicare.
 These take the average payment per procedure billed and paid, provided by Medicare, and multiply it by the service count.
 Services performed at a facility appear to cost Medicare less than office-based services because a separate facility fee is not disclosed in this file.

-Finally, when available, for each provider, we show the five providers who saw the most overlapping beneficiaries 30 days before this provider and 30 days after, from January 2012 to June 2013.
+Finally, when available, for each provider, we show the five providers who saw the most overlapping beneficiaries 30 days before this provider and 30 days after, in 2014.
 We also show the two institutions that saw the most overlapping beneficiaries during that time frame.

-Below are the limitations on the data CMS lists on its website:
+Below are the limitations on the data CMS has listed on its website:

 - It only describes care delivered to Medicare beneficiaries in the fee-for-service program and, as a result, may not represent a provider's entire practice.
 Providers may also see patients enrolled in Medicare Advantage, those with Medicaid coverage or private health insurance, or those who are uninsured.